 - No matter the method, pH testing soap isn’t as useful as many soapmakers think it is.
 Your soap’s pH doesn’t saying anything about how mild or gentle it is, since it’s a wash-off product.
 While pH testing your soap can be helpful as a diagnostic tool in the troubleshooting process, it shouldn’t be relied on as the sole method of identifying problems with a batch.

 - Which brings us to the final takeaway: if your soap pH reads higher than it should, give it time.
 I’ve witnessed too many soapmakers throw away batches of soap (both liquid and bar soap) because their pH test came out with a 9, 10, or 11.
-Before you make any drastic moves, give the soap a little time to finish doing it’s thing and try, try again.
+Before you make any drastic moves, give the soap a little time to finish doing it’s thing.
+And then pH test your soap again.